 At Illume Fertility, we have two Registered Dietitian Nutritionists, Jill Hickey and Jennifer Walsh, who are part of our larger PCOS program.
-Our PCOS program includes professionals like Reproductive Endocrinologist Dr. Ilana Ressler, Physician Assistant Diana D’Amelio, fertility nurse Kerry Tomson, and other PCOS experts.
+Our PCOS team includes professionals like Reproductive Endocrinologist Dr. Ilana Ressler, Physician Associate Diana D’Amelio, fertility nurse Kerry Tomson, and other PCOS experts.

-MYTH: A diagnosis of pre-diabetes or diabetes will delay fertility treatment and pregnancy
+MYTH: A diagnosis of prediabetes will delay fertility treatment

 While making healthy changes before trying to conceive can add to your timeline, it does not need to majorly delay the process!
 Being proactive and adopting some simple lifestyle changes can lower your risk of diabetes - meaning healthier parents-to-be and a healthier baby.